lyrana/MSIgnite2019TSIHOL/README.md

 (Assuming that participants have gone through PnP, DPS and Hub steps prior)

-Now that your device is sending data to the cloud you'll need a data historian to not only store and retain data, but also for ad hoc querying and analysis, as well as visualizations.
+Now that your device is sending data to the cloud, you'll need a data historian to not only store and retain data, but also for ad hoc querying and analysis, as well as visualizations.
 Introducing Azure Time Series Insights Preview (TSI).
 TSI is an end-to-end PaaS offering to ingest, process, store, and query highly contextualized, time-series-optimized, IoT-scale data.
 TSI is tailored towards the unique needs of industrial IoT deployments with capabilities including multi-layered storage, time series modeling, and cost-effective queries over decades of data.
 The Time Series Insights Preview pay-as-you-go (PAYG) SKU just launched additional features, many of which we will explore today.

 **Step 1: Create an Azure Time Series Insights Preview environment**